PSGtatitos/rubber-duck-cli/README.md

 ### `atlas chat`

-Start a back and forth conversation.
-Conversation memory is maintained throughout the session.
+Start a back and forth conversation with Atlas.
+Memory is maintained throughout the session.

 ```bash
 atlas chat